Social Work

 Professional accreditation

-On successful completion of the BA (Hons) Social Work degree, students are eligible to apply for professional registration with Social Work England (SWE).
+On successful completion of the BA (Hons) Social Work degree, you are eligible to apply for professional registration with Social Work England (SWE).

 International Students should note that completion of the Oxford Brookes Social Work programme allows you to apply for registration with the UK regulator of Social Work.
 Any practice overseas is likely to require you to meet the country's requirement for regulation.
 The responsibility for identifying and working towards the requirements for registration overseas is with the student.
 You may wish to check the compatibility of the Oxford Brookes award prior to application.